 Flying to Legazpi from Manila and Cebu

 Air travel, such as a Manila to Bicol flight, is the fastest and most convenient way to get to Legazpi City.
-Travel time usually takes 55 minutes to 1 hour.
-The Legazpi Domestic Airport is the busiest non-international airport in Luzon and has daily flights to and from Manila.
-Alternatively, you can also catch a one-hour flight to Legazpi from Cebu via Philippine Airlines and Cebu Pacific.
+Travel time for a Manila to Legazpi flight usually takes 1 hour and 20 minutes.
+There are daily flights to and from Manila and Bicol International Airport.
+Alternatively, you can also catch flights to Legazpi from Cebu via Philippine Airlines and Cebu Pacific.
 A Cebu to Legazpi flight usually takes an hour of travel time.

 Traveling to Legazpi from Manila or parts of Luzon by Bus

 Aside from taking flights to Bicol, you can take either an air-conditioned or non-air-conditioned bus from Manila to Legazpi City and vice versa.
 There are several bus liners that schedule daily trips to the city.

 There are different bus stations or points of origin in Manila depending on which bus liners you choose.
 You can ride a bus from any of these points: Araneta Center Bus Station, EDSA-Cubao, LRT-Buendia via EDSA-Pasay, Ermita or Alabang.
 All these buses will take you to the Legazpi Grand Central Terminal.
 Travel time is usually between 9 - 12 hours.

 How to Get Around Legazpi